craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 This weapon operates using complicated mechanics, and can be prone to malfunction.
 When you roll a 1 on an Attack Roll, you end your Action (you cannot make any Extra Attacks).

 ### Grenade (X)
 This weapon is a grenade, designed to be readied, thrown, and then explode.
 When you make an Attack with a grenade, instead of making an Attack Roll, make an Athletics Check.
 You may throw the grenade a number of feet equal to twice the total of your Athletics Check.
-To avoid the explosion, creatures within the radius make a Dexterity Saving throw, the DC of which is equal to your Athletics Check.
+To avoid the explosion, creatures within the indicated radius make a Dexterity Saving throw, the DC of which is equal to your Athletics Check.

 # Weapon Specials
 Each of the following "Specials" may only be used once between rests.